-- Keep the bathroom that you use clean and tidy; learn how the shower and bath work; and what not to put down the toilet, as well as how to keep the shower curtain inside the shower (American homes do not have drains in the bathroom floor!).
+- Keep the bathroom that you use clean and tidy; learn how the shower and bath work; and what not to put down the toilet, as well as how to keep the shower curtain inside the shower (American homes do not have drains in the bathroom floor!
+Do not soak the floor with water).
 Wipe the sink and counter area after you are finished.

 - Volunteer for another chore you can do as your share of the housework.

 7. Thank you: Please remember to say "Thank you" when your host helps you and after you have enjoyed a delicious meal.

 8. Keep your host informed of your schedule: Your family needs to know if you will be coming home late, or if your plans change, or if, for any reason, you will not be home as expected.
 Please call your host and infomr them or leave a message, so that they don't worry about you.
 This does not mean you cannot be independent.
 You are being a responsible adult when you tell your host about your plans.

 9. Role of host father, mother and children: The roles of women and men in the